ANiggemann/ANI-Camera-Remote/README.md

 * The middle button (button B) decreases the value (white lines) or activates the function (yellow lines)
 * Value change can be speed up by pressing and holding the direction button (A or B) and then pressing and holding button C
 * The screen will go blank after 60 seconds (s. settings) and can be activated again by pressing any button (A,B or C)
-* The M5Stack can be turned off by double clicking the red button on the side
+* The M5Stack can be turned off by double clicking the red button on the side of the unit
 * Pressing and holding the C button for 5 seconds activates the Configuration Menu
   * WiFi can be turned ON (standard is OFF after starting the ANI-Camera-Remote on the M5Stack)
   * WiFi can be turned OFF.
 This will result in a restart as well